AstarNetwork/astar-docs/docs/use/governance/subsquare_guide.md

 ---

 Proposals can be edited by clicking on the `Edit` button.
-Title and description can be changed, even  a graphica image can be uploaded.
+Title and description can be changed, even a graphic image can be uploaded.
 Users can discuss the proposal in the comments section.

 <Figure caption="Public Proposal - 7" src={require('/docs/use/img/18_Subsquare_public_proposal/public_proposal_6.png').default } width="100%" />

 ---

-Clicking on the `Second` button will allow the user to second the proposal, increasing the chances of it being tabled and upgraded to a referendum.
+Clicking the `Second` button to support the proposal, increase its chances of being tabled and upgraded to a referendum.
 The user has to _match_ the deposit of the proposal, which is displayed on the page.
 It is possible to second a proposal multiple times.